Is the CMA certification worth it?

 In addition to your education, you must obtain two consecutive years of CMA work experience in management accounting or financial management.

-To become a CPA, you must earn a 4-year bachelor’s degree in accounting and have at least 150 credit hours of additional coursework.
-While some requirements vary from state to state, all states require that CPAs pass the CPA exam and maintain 40 hours of Continuing Education per year.
+To become a CPA, you must earn a four-year bachelor’s degree in accounting and have at least 150 credit hours of additional coursework.
+While some requirements vary from state to state, all states require that CPAs pass the CPA exam and maintain 40 hours of continuing education per year.

 CMA vs. CPA Salary